jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * As I don't have examples of the FCS field in the PCAP file, it is expected that this value is not present (the `P` bit is `0`).
 * Filtering will be based on the destination port only, default to 3490.
-* 802.1q double tagging won't be supported.
+* 802.1q double tagging isn't supported.
-* For PCAP-NG, the first interface will be used if there are multiple interfaces present in the file.
 * Only IPv4 will be supported, until real-world examples exist of IPv6 which can be tested with.